jeanlescure/no-bs-typescript-lambda-boilerplate/README.md

   output.json
 ```

+**Note:** to get payloads for different AWS Lambda triggers, simply upload this lambda with a
+`console.log(even);`, then just copy the output from the resulting CloudWatch logs.

 Finally, you can also test your function using an HTTP request with Postman, Insomnia, or even Curl, like so:

 ```